-It seems that every week, a new supposed Earth-like planet is reported in the news, some recent articles even claiming that there are several billion similar planets in our galaxy alone.
+It seems that every week a new supposed earth-like planet is reported in the news, with some recent articles even claiming that there are several billion similar planets in our galaxy alone.

 But how much do we really know about these other systems?

 A recent report by the Harvard-Smithsonian Center for Astrophysics reveals that the closest earth-like planet is likely within 13 light-years.

 While this might seem close in astronomical terms, let’s take a look in practical, easy-to-understand terminology:

 Our fastest spacecraft to date travels at speeds of around 40,000 MPH.
 So let’s use the Rives’ Theory of Relativity, which, relative to our fastest spacecraft, calculates the amount of time required to reach a known distance.